 Lectures at DARCH ETH, Zürich, CH invited by Professor Christian Kerez; Columbia University, New York, USA invited by Mark Wasiuta and Mark Wigley; Herzog & de Meuron, Basel, CH; KTH School of Architecture, Stockholm, SE ; The Royal Danish Academy of Fine Arts, Copenhagen.

-Commissions for New York Times Magazine, Christian Kerez Architect among others
+Commissions for T Magazine/New York Times, Christian Kerez Architect among others

 In his previous work Södrakull Frösakull (Steidl, 2011), he portrays the relationship between man, nature and architecture in a series of images that invoke memory, space, time and structures.

 Upcoming publication Steidl 2017: Mikael Olsson - on | auf In on | auf the Swedish artist Mikael Olsson undertakes a photographic interpretation of the Swiss architects Herzog & de Meuron’s and the Chinese artist Ai Weiwei’s temporary pavilion at the Serpentine Gallery in London.
 By investigating the traces of their creative processes in their archives, and exploring the relation between the structure and its various contexts, Olsson creates images that follow and go beyond the object - visual narrative uncovering issues of memory, identity and perception.

 The Hungarian author Péter Nádas introduces in his essay “Loaned Landscapes, Borrowed Objects.
 The Real Space of the Image and the Representation of Space in Mikael Olsson’s Photography."